alesmo18/VAE---PKs-Sprites-Generator/README.md

 ```
 ![New Sprites](https://i.ibb.co/zr8nZDX/new-sprites.png)

-## Future features
+## Conclusion and future features

+You can find the notebook python file uploaded, be sure to change paths before running, you can also find some plots results based on variations of base model.
+In these tests I tryed different latent dimensions, batchs size, kernels size, where "w png hq4ch" stand for rgba imgs png format with 4 channels.

-I'll keep to slighty modify the base model, next goal is use the [Keras Tuner](https://www.tensorflow.org/tutorials/keras/keras_tuner) to find the best params for the model
+I'll keep to slighty modify the base model, next phase is to use the [Keras Tuner](https://www.tensorflow.org/tutorials/keras/keras_tuner) to find the best params for the model